radius-project/radius/docs/content/contributing/contributing-code/contributing-code-k8s/running-functional.md

 ## Running the tests locally

 1. Create a Kubernetes cluster (KinD, AKS, etc.).
-1. Add CRDs to the cluster via `make controller-install`.
+1. Add CRDs to the cluster via `make controller-crd-install`.
 1. Build and install the controller to the cluster by running `make controller-deploy`.
 1. Place `rad` on your path.
 1. Make sure `rad-bicep` is downloaded (`rad bicep download`).